EVE-Tools/element43/docs_src/apps.rst

 This document focuses on a detailed description of each app's models and views.
 This should be enough to acquaint you with the basic workings of element43.

+*Large parts of this document are automatically generated and there are known problems with autogenerating docs for our views.
+Please consult the docstrings in the code if some piece of documentation is missing here.*

 api
 ^^^